Table of contents

 Why can’t I send a video on WhatsApp?

-Video file size exceeds limit
+Your video exceeds WhatsApp’s file size limit

 The maximum file size for a video shared over WhatsApp is 2 GB, but only if sent as a document.
 This is because video files shared via WhatsApp are limited to a max size of 100 MB and 720p resolution.
 If your video is larger than 2 GB, you will not be able to send it due to the WhatsApp video size limit.